research seminar 2020/21

 - 03.11.2020

-Marcus Konrad Master Thesis Defense
+- Marcus Konrad Master's Thesis Defense

 Rangbasierte Algorithmen zur Verbesserung der Sucheffektivität im Kontext der Unternehmenssuche